Mintz Law Firm

 We look to our physicians with trust and respect, so it can be traumatic when medical malpractice cases arise.
 Being mistreated by someone you trust can cause a tremendous amount of emotional and psychological pain.
 It may also result in severe and even life-threatening consequences that will forever change the lives of a victim and their loved ones.

-We expect a hospital, doctor, and other healthcare professionals to provide us with a certain standard of care.
+Our medical malpractice lawyers expect a hospital, doctor, and other healthcare professionals to provide us with a certain standard of care.
 While they are not responsible for all the harm a patient experiences, a health care provider might be liable if the care they provided resulted in further harm or injury.

 There are several factors that a Lakewood medical malpractice attorney must prove in these cases.
 They are: